-Salary transparency – sometimes referred to as pay transparency – is a strategy for discussing employee compensation within your organization.
+Salary transparency – sometimes referred to as pay transparency – is a strategy to discuss employee compensation within your organization.

-Salary transparency allows employees to see how their salaries stack up against their coworkers’.
-With it, workers can see that you offer fair, equal pay and a clear path for professional growth.
-However, while certain places like New York City require companies to post salary ranges in job advertisements, only a combined 12% of companies in the United States do so.
+Whichever option you choose, salary transparency allows employees to see how their (general or specific) salaries stack up against their coworkers’.
+Employees can then see that you offer fair, equal pay and a clear path for professional growth.

-It’s surprising more companies don’t practice this transparency, since it provides a way to stay competitive and attract (and keep) the right talent, not to mention the opportunity to do right by your employees.
-And by gaining respect and trust, you’ll be able to build and retain a workforce of people from all backgrounds.
+That being said, many companies have witnessed the benefits of pay transparency, since it provides a way to stay competitive and attract and retain the right talent …not to mention the opportunity to do right by your employees.

-Have you heard of companies holding multiple-round interviews only to disclose the salary at the time of offer?
+Have you heard of companies holding multiple-round interviews, only to disclose the salary at the time of offer?
 To be honest, it’s a lose-lose for everyone involved.
-Hiding salary ranges can create a bad rap from candidates and a culture of distrust among current employees.
-Undisclosed salary ranges also make it more difficult to uncover practices that contribute to inequality.
+Hiding salary ranges can create a bad rap from candidates, a culture of distrust among current employees, and makes it more difficult to uncover practices that contribute to inequality.

 On the other hand, healthy transparency helps organizations and employees thrive.
 And when it comes to salary transparency, this looks like companies holding themselves accountable to employees so everyone can compare salaries across roles and departments.
 This level of transparency provides a lens into whether salaries are skill-based or a product of discrimination or unconscious bias.

 Salary formulas allow companies to calculate pay based on objective metrics, such as met KPIs and concrete performance definitions.
-It’s how companies can assure their employees that salaries reflect concrete items and not subjective opinions of an individual’s value to the company.
+It’s how leaders show that salaries reflect concrete items and not subjective opinions of an individual’s value to the company.

 By comparing the two approaches, you can identify which better fits the goals of your company and helps work toward salary equity.

-It’s obviously easier to define roles and growth levels if you’re a new or small company.
+Ideally, a new or small organization can define roles and growth levels with minimal lift.
 But what if you work at an existing company with a large workforce?
 That was the problem Limeade ran into when they decided to build their compensation model.

 The results of clearly defining roles and growth levels are important ones: your company builds trust with its current workforce, reduces promotion and compensation bias, becomes competitive in the job pool, and prepares leadership to become comfortable talking salaries with employees.

 Once you define your roles and growth levels, the next step is determining benchmarks to help define salary ranges.
-Salary benchmarks allow HR teams to compare salaries to similar companies, understand the job market and demand for positions, and create a competitive compensation and benefits package for future hires.
+In short, salary benchmarks allow People teams to compare salaries to similar companies, understand the job market and demand for positions, and create a competitive compensation and benefits package for future hires.

-By determining benchmarks for your salary ranges, you can create a transparent workplace and respect candidates even before they enter your organization.
+By determining benchmarks for your salary ranges, you can create a transparent workplace and show your candidates respect even before they enter your organization.

 It goes without saying that, for many people, professional growth and advancement is a priority.
 But how does this relate to DEIB?
 When companies provide specific skills-based criteria for advancement, employees of all backgrounds understand how they can rise to the next level.
 Definitive and differentiated criteria for roles and growth levels can also ensure your company remains objective and fair in employee advancement.

 For companies starting out, it might be easier to establish roles with various levels.
 This also includes roles that will come with projected growth so that, as the company grows, employee advancement remains clear.

-Developing clear growth paths is an essential step toward long-term employee retention.
-LinkedIn’s latest Workplace Learning Report noted that employees working at companies with high opportunities for internal mobility stayed almost twice as long as those working in places with low mobility.
-Clear growth paths also work on removing any systemic barriers that might have otherwise had a negative effect on role promotion or salary increase.
+Ultimately, developing clear growth paths is an essential step toward long-term employee retention.
+LinkedIn’s Workplace Learning Report notes that employees working at companies with high opportunities for internal mobility stayed almost twice as long as those working in places with low mobility.
+Furthermore, clear growth paths work on removing any systemic barriers that might have otherwise had a negative effect on role promotion or salary increase.

 Another option is to include salaries or salary ranges in your job descriptions (and it’s a preferred and sometimes mandatory practice to do so).
-In fact, LinkedIn found that compensation was the most important part of job descriptions to potential candidates, and their presence drove more qualified candidates to apply.
+In fact, LinkedIn found that compensation was the most important part of job descriptions to potential candidates, and its presence drove more qualified candidates to apply.

-Buffer can attest to the increase in candidates; they saw their job applicant pool double in size a month after they posted their employee salaries.
-The company Glitch, which includes salary ranges on all job descriptions, has not only seen an increase in the number of applicants since doing so, but has also received positive feedback from candidates.
+Buffer can attest to the increase in candidates: they saw their job applicant pool double in size a month after they posted their employee salaries.
+And the company Glitch, which includes salary ranges on all job descriptions, has not only seen an increase in the number of applicants since doing so, but has also received positive feedback from candidates.